The Need for New Science Standards

 - Shrinking share of patents: Foreign competitors filed over half of U.S. technology patent applications in 20102.

-- Diminishing share of high-tech exports: Our share of high-tech exports is on the decline, while the European Union’s has held steady and China’s has surpassed us3.
-Correspondingly, the United States has a growing high-tech trade deficit4.
+- Diminishing share of high-tech exports: Our share of high-tech exports in on the decline, while China has become the single largest exporting country for high-tech products.
+Correspondingly, the United States' high-tech trade deficit continues to grow3.

-- The United States is 12th in high school graduation rate among the 36 OECD countries for which data is available6.
+- In 2011, the United States ranked 23rd in high school graduation rate among OECD countries5.

-- Over a third of eighth-graders scored below basic on the 2009 NAEP Science assessment7.
+- Over a third of eighth-graders scored below basic on the 2011 NAEP Science assessment6.